 - Other agent type: Another Google crawler not specified here.

-The majority of your crawl requests should come from your primary crawler.
 If you are having crawling spikes, check the user agent type.
 If the spikes seem to be caused by the AdsBot crawler, see Why did my crawl rate spike.

 Crawl rate too high